 Only connect: Explore Berlin with the new U5 metro line

-Berlin, November 2020 The extended U5 metro line goes into operation on 4 December.
+Berlin, June 2021 The extended U5 metro line went into operation in December 2020.
 A tunnel just over two kilometres long now closes the previous gap between the Brandenburg Gate and Alexanderplatz.
-For locals and visitors alike, this new stretch of the U5 provides a direct link from the city centre towards the east of the city.
-In just 41 minutes, you can now travel from Berlin’s Central Station to the Hönow district without changing trains.
+For locals and visitors alike, this stretch of the U5 provides a direct link from the city centre towards the east of the city.
+In just 41 minutes, you can travel from Berlin’s Central Station to the Hönow district without changing trains.

 But the U5 extension brings other benefits as well, including three new metro stations at the City Hall, Museum Island, and the Unter den Linden boulevard right in the heart of the city.
 With the new extended line going into operation, these three stations – Rotes Rathaus, Museumsinsel and Unter den Linden – will be opened successively.
+The stations Rotes Rathaus and Unter den Linden were opened first, to be followed by the station Museumsinsel on 9 July 2021.
 For Berlin’s visitors, this is especially practical as all three are close to many main sights – including the Nikolaiviertel (Nikolai Quarter), the Berliner Dom (Berlin Cathedral) and the city’s renowned Staatsoper opera house.
 The new U5 extension not only makes sightseeing even easier, but also lets you leave the usual tourist trails and discover the hidden gems along this metro line.
 In full operation, the U5 serves 26 stations along a total route of 22 km.

 The new stations and their environs